-The key benefits of Consumer Directed HealthSelect are the ability to save money, tax free, in an HSA for health costs now or far in the future.
-There is also a monthly state contribution from the state to your HSA (if you’re eligible): $540 a year for an individual or $1,080 for a family in Plan Year 2018.
+One of the key benefits of Consumer Directed HealthSelect is the ability to save money, tax-free, in an HSA for health costs now or far in the future.
+There is also a monthly state contribution from the state to your HSA (if you’re eligible).

-- See the 2017 Master Benefits Plan Document for information about your Plan Year 2017 health plan benefits.
+- See the Master Benefits Plan Document for detailed information about your health plan benefits.

-- You do not need to designate a PCP or get a referral to see a specialist under Consumer Directed HealthSelect, but you probably will pay less for care – sometimes a lot less -- if you stay in the HealthSelect network.
-There are tens of thousands of providers in the statewide network.
+- You do not need to designate a PCP or get a referral to see a specialist under Consumer Directed HealthSelect, but you probably will pay less for care – sometimes a lot less – if you stay in the HealthSelect network.
+There are more than 50,000 doctors and other providers in the statewide network.

-- Preventive services, like vaccinations and annual checkups, are covered at 100%.
+- In-network preventive services, like vaccinations and annual checkups, are covered at 100%.

-- Except for preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you reach the annual deductible.
+- Except for in-network preventive services, you would pay the full cost of doctor visits, prescriptions and other health care until you or your family reach the annual deductible.

-- To protect you from catastrophic health costs, Consumer Directed HealthSelect also has an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
+- To protect you from catastrophic health costs, there is also an out-of-pocket maximum that limits the amount you would have to pay out of pocket each year.
 (All ERS health plans have an annual out-of-pocket maximum.)

 Eligibility and Enrollment

-- The plan is available to Texas Employees Group Benefits Program (GBP—eligible employees and dependents who live or work in Texas.
-Evidence of Insurability is never required to enroll in this plan.
+- The plan is available to Texas Employees Group Benefits Program (GBP—eligible employees and dependents not enrolled in Medicare.
+Evidence of insurability is never required to enroll in this or any ERS health insurance.